 Welcome to Medicare!
-Because you're getting Social Security or Railroad Retirement Board benefits, you're automatically enrolled in Medicare Part A. Your enclosed Medicare card shows when your coverage starts.
+You now have Medicare Part A and/or Part B. Your enclosed Medicare card shows when your coverage starts.

 - Medicare Part A (Hospital Insurance)-helps cover inpatient care in hospitals, skilled nursing facility care, hospice care, and home health care.
-You don't have to pay a premium for Part A. - Medicare Part B (Medical Insurance)-helps cover services from doctors and other health care providers, outpatient care, durable medical equipment, and preventive services.
-If you want Part B, you have to sign up for it and pay a monthly premium.
-(Go to page 3 in the booklet for details.)
+Most people don't need to pay a premium for Part A. - Medicare Part B (Medical Insurance)-helps cover services from doctors and other health care providers, outpatient care, durable medical equipment, and many preventive services.
+Part B is optional, and you pay a monthly premium for it.

-Make these 2 important decisions before your coverage starts:
+Make these 2 important decisions now: